dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/min-api-filters.md

 * Validating the request parameters and body that are sent to an endpoint.
 * Logging information about the request and response.
-* Validating that a request is targeting a supported API version
+* Validating that a request is targeting a supported API version.

-Filters can be registered by providing a [Delegate](/dotnet/csharp/programming-guide/delegates/) that takes a [`routeHandlerInvocationContext`](https://github.com/dotnet/aspnetcore/blob/main/src/Http/Http.Abstractions/src/RouteHandlerInvocationContext.cs) and returns  a [`RouteHandlerFilterDelegate`](https://github.com/dotnet/aspnetcore/blob/main/src/Http/Http.Abstractions/src/RouteHandlerFilterDelegate.cs).
-The `RouteHandlerInvocationContext` provides access to the `HttpContext` associated with the request and a `Arguments` list indicating the arguments passed to the handler in the order in which they appear in the argument list of the handler.
+Filters can be registered by providing a [Delegate](/dotnet/csharp/programming-guide/delegates/) that takes a [`RouteHandlerInvocationContext`](https://github.com/dotnet/aspnetcore/blob/main/src/Http/Http.Abstractions/src/RouteHandlerInvocationContext.cs) and returns a [`RouteHandlerFilterDelegate`](https://github.com/dotnet/aspnetcore/blob/main/src/Http/Http.Abstractions/src/RouteHandlerFilterDelegate.cs).
+The `RouteHandlerInvocationContext` provides access to the `HttpContext` associated with the request and an `Arguments` list indicating the arguments passed to the handler in the order in which they appear in the declaration of the handler.

 [!code-csharp[](~/fundamentals/minimal-apis/min-api-filters/7samples/Filters/Program.cs?name=snippet1)]